pedrocava/Recon/README.md

-# Recon
-Development of the Economics with R package
+# Recon - Economics with R

 This package aims to provide undergraduate students and teachers realiable ways of computing and exploring canonical models in economics.